JTatum95/JTatum95.github.io/README.md

 # In-class projects
 Source code for these projects are available upon request, but not linked here so as to not give away solutions.

-* Web Development - PHP, Javascript, and MySQL
+* [Database Integrated Truck Modeling](https://dbmodeling.herokuapp.com) - PHP, Javascript, and MySQL
-    * Create a web application using the Leaflet map API to model trucks and their travel throughout the US.
+    * Implement website to keep track of trucks and their transport through the US.
+    * Use Leaflet API to create markers on map for warehouses and trucks.
     * Allow for user input to update and delete from databases following different foreign key infrastructures.
-    * NOTE: This project will soon be deployed but is still undergoing final touches.

-* Android Java Development  - Wheaton College Android app.
+* Wheaton College Android App - Android Java, XML
     * I worked using Android Java and XML along with GitHub to redesign the Wheaton College app.
     * I primarily worked on the design and implementation of the game ranking board feature, as well as bug fixes on the who's who engine (searches for students and faculty on campus)
     * Unfortunately this app is no longer fully functioning due to a change in the API hosted by the college (we're unofficial), but this [powerpoint](/docs/WheatonApp.pptx) shows some of the work.